consensus-enterprises/drumkit/docs/content/development/mustache.md

 We are using the GoLang implementation of mustache because it is available as a self-contained binary for easy download.
-To use it in a project, you need to have installed mustache by running `make mustache` first; in a Makefile, ensure you have listed it as a dependency so it gets installed before you try to use it, e.g.:
+To use it in a project, you need to have installed mustache by running `make mustache` first.

+If you are using for templating in a Makefile, list it as a dependency so it gets installed before you try to use it, e.g.:

 ```
 config.yml: mustache